Belgian Shepherd

 Frequently Asked Questions

-Are Belgian Shepherds good family dogs?
+Are Belgian Shepherds good with children?

 How much exercise does a Belgian Shepherd need?